1v4r/home-assistant/A550/README.md

 Update 2026-03-08: This build keeps the BLE connection open between polls to avoid the thermometer reconnect beep on every refresh.

-Temperature entities now expose the thermometer's native unit to Home Assistant.
-If `ASSUME_FAHRENHEIT` is `True`, Home Assistant will automatically convert and display temperatures according to your configured Unit System (Metric or US Customary).